Contributing

 # run all tests excluding very computationally demanding tests or R-based tests

-# run all tests that depend on the extra R dependencies
+# run all -e dev tests that depend on the extra R dependencies

 # rerun failed tests

-pixi run tests-rerunBuilding the documentation is also straightforward.
-We’ve got tasks to build, render, and preview the docs:
+pixi run -e dev tests-rerunBuilding the documentation is also straightforward.
+We’ve got tasks to build, render, and preview the docs.
+As before, we first need to compile the Rust extensions, this time in the docs env, by running

 # Build documentation and website